 Surprisingly, one of the dead persons stated by the AP government as an “unidentified Naxalite” turned out to be a former Member of Legislative Council (MLC), Neelam Ramachandraiah, who had later joined the Chandra Pulla Reddy faction of the CPI (Marxist-Leninist).

 The second interim report detailed investigations of nine encounters in Guntur district where the listed persons were subjected to torture and then killed.
 The second interim report declared that these were not “encounters” but were “cold-blooded murders.”
-The policemen had tortured them, and the government trying its best to hinder the investigations of the committee.
+The policemen had tortured them, and the government was trying its best to hinder the investigations of the committee.

 Aftermath of the Tarkunde Report

-After the Civil Rights Committee investigated the encounters, they demanded that the Union Government constitute a commission under the Commissions of Inquiry Act, 1952.
+After the Civil Rights Committee investigated the encounters, they demanded that the Union Government constitute a commission under the Commission of Inquiry Act, 1952.
 It was contended that the State Government’s actions are prejudicial to the investigation, even though law and order was a State Subject in the Seventh Schedule of the Constitution of India.

 The interim reports were presented to both Prime Minister Morarji Desai and Home Minister Charan Singh.
 The reports were widely discussed, including in the Rajya Sabha on 15 June 1977.
 There was condemnation of the torture and killings of the Naxalites in Andhra Pradesh, West Bengal and Kerala.